Cheapest non-owner car insurance companies in Louisiana

 GEICO

-Another excellent choice for non-owner car insurance in Louisiana is GEICO.
-Average rates are $236 annually.
-GEICO has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.
+GEICO is another great option for non-owner car insurance in Louisiana, with average rates of $236 per year.
+It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.

 Progressive